matheusrosendo/NFTauctioneer/README.md

 If it is not running, start the container
 `docker start auctionNFT`

-Open another terminal window and start the backend.
-It will setup database deploying all tables from scratch using Sequelizer.
-It will also start Express server running the API with all endpoints:
-`npm start`

 ## Unit Tests
 It was developed two types of unit tests: the ones focused on testing the AuctionManager Smart Contract using Hardhat and Chai, located in the `test` folder; and the ones focused on testing the API endpoits using Jest and Supertest, located in the `server/backendTests` folder.